 From 1 April 2013 new arrangements for the retention of business rates came into effect.
 Local Authorities in general will be allowed to retain a proportion of the business rates collected within their area.
 For Northumberland this will generally be 50%.
 In addition, from 1 April 2013 Local Authorities will assume the liability for refunding ratepayers who have successfully appealed against the rateable value of their properties on the rating list.
 This will include amounts that were paid over to Central Government under the old business rates scheme in respect of 2012-2013 and prior years.
-A provision of £5.30 million has been created within the 2013-2014 accounts based on the best estimate of the actual liability to meet the cost of known appeals.
+A provision of £6.90 million has been created within the 2014-2015 accounts based on the best estimate of the actual liability to meet the cost of known appeals.
 This has been allocated 50% to Northumberland County Council and 50% to Central Government.
-It is not possible to quantify appeals that have not yet been lodged with the Valuation Office which relate to 2013-2014 and prior years so there is a risk to the Council that national and local appeals may have a future impact on the accounts.
+It is not possible to quantify appeals that have not yet been lodged with the Valuation Office so there is a risk to the Council that national and local appeals may have a future impact on the accounts.